OutSystems/docs-odc/src/eap/building-apps/workflows/system-entities.md

 The following **system entities** are available in ODC Studio for workflows:

-* **ActivityDefinition**: Stores the definition of each activity as specified in the workflow editor
+* **ActivityDefinition**: Stores the definition of each activity as specified in the workflow editor.

 * **ActivityInstance**: Stores a record for each activity that occurs while a process instance is active